-Our learning and teaching activities are based on the outcomes and experiences in the guidelines that all schools have for Curriculum for Excellence.

-Level Early Stage The pre-school years and Primary 1 or later for some.
+If you want to know more about Curriculum for Excellence, please visit Scotland's Curriculum for Excellence (scotlandscurriculum.scot) Our learning and teaching activities are based on the outcomes and experiences in the guidelines that all schools have for Curriculum for Excellence.
+Level Stage Early The pre-school years and Primary 1 or later for some.
 First To the end of Primary 4, but earlier or later for some.
 Second To the end of Primary 7, but earlier or later for some.

-Challenge and enjoyment

-Children and young people should find their learning challenging, engaging and motivating.
+Challenge and enjoyment Children and young people should find their learning challenging, engaging and motivating.
 The curriculum should encourage high aspirations and ambitions for all.
 At all stages, learners of all aptitudes and abilities should experience an appropriate level of challenge, to enable each individual to achieve his or her potential.
 They should be active in their learning and have opportunities to develop and demonstrate their creativity.
 There should be support to enable children and young people to sustain their best effort.
 Breadth The curriculum should provide opportunity for learning within and beyond the classroom, in a variety of learning contexts.
 Learning through a wide range of well-designed activities will also offer relevance, coherence and breadth.
 Progression Children and young people should experience continuous progression in their learning from 3 to 18 within a single curriculum framework provided by Curriculum for Excellence.
 Each stage should build upon prior knowledge and achievements and children should be able to progress at a rate, which meets their needs and aptitudes.
 Active learning will promote the development of logical and creative thinking and encourage a problem-solving approach.
 Depth The encouragement of depth of learning challenges us to think beyond the notion of progression as moving quickly from one topic or level to the next.
 The time spent on discussion of learning, explaining it to others, applying what has been learned in different contexts, spending time to probe and research a particular issue adds depth to learning.
 There should be opportunities for children to develop their full capacity for different types of thinking and learning, applying increasing intellectual rigour and exploring and achieving more advanced levels of understanding.
 Personalisation and choice The curriculum should respond to individual needs and support particular aptitudes and talents.
 It should give each child and young person increasing opportunities for exercising responsible personal choice as they move through their school career.
 Approaches, which involve children in planning and respond flexibly to their interests and needs also contribute to personalisation and choice.
 Coherence Taken as a whole, children and young people's learning activities should combine to form a coherent experience.
 There should be clear links between the different aspects of children and young people's learning, including opportunities for extended activities, which draw different strands of learning together.
-Activities planned in this way and which build on what is familiar, should enable children to make connections, give coherence to their learning and enable them to understand the relevance of what they are learning.
+Activities planned in this way and which build on what is familiar, should enable children to make connections, give coherence to their learning and enable them to understand enable them to understand the relevance of what they are learning.
 Relevance Children and young people should understand the purposes of their activities.
 They should see the value of what they are learning and its relevance to their lives, present and future.
-Curriculum for Excellence identifies three core aspects that should be developed across all learning and these will continue to be an integral part of your child's education in Muiredge Primary.

-The Curricular Areas Languages and Literacy

-Languages and Literacy includes reading, writing, listening and talking.
+The Curricular Areas Literacy & English Literacy includes reading, writing, listening and talking.
 As well as being a main focus area, Literacy and English skills are also developed across all other learning areas.
 A modern language is also taught, which in Muiredge, is French.